Professor with Tenure

 Biosketch

 Dr. Wang joined University of Maryland Baltimore in 2019 and started the Imaging Computing Laboratory (ICL) in the Department of Diagnostic Radiology & Nuclear Medicine.
-He received his PhD from Shanghai Jiao Tong University.
+He received his PhD from Shanghai Jiao Tong University in 2003.
 His major research interests are in MR imaging, neuroimaging signal processing, and imaging-based translational research in Alzheimer's disease and addiction.
-He has published over 112 journal papers in these research topics.
+He has published over 128 journal papers in these research topics.
 Regarding MRI, he focuses on arterial spin labeling (ASL) perfusion MRI and image reconstruction.
 His ASL work includes a 3D background suppressed spiral readout ASL MRI sequence, a series of ASL MRI data processing methods, as well as the first open-source software package for processing ASL data: ASLtbx.

 In MR reconstruction, he developed a multi-dimensional k-space based parallel imaging reconstruction algorithm: MCMLI for 2D and SNAPPI for 3D imaging and an optimized and super-fast dictionary searching algorithm: MRF-ZOOM for magnetic resonance fingerprinting, which can work without a pre-defined full dictionary.
 In neuroimaging, he developed an fMRI-based brain entropy mapping (BEN) tool and a multivariate lesion-symptom mapping algorithm (SVR-LSM).
 His recent interest in these areas includes incorporating deep machine learning in ASL data processing and image reconstruction.
 He has disseminated and is still maintaining three open source software packages: ASLtbx, SVR-LSM, and BENtbx.